Dahoas/QDSyntheticData/papers/Towards_Self-Improvement_of_LLMs_via_Imagination_Searching_and_Criticizing.md

 ## Summary

-Generates data from math problems via MCTS, and then collects the best traces and uses them to construct a finetuning dataset to improve the base policy - this is then applied iteratively.
+Generates data to solve math problems via MCTS, and then collects the best traces and uses them to construct a finetuning dataset to improve the base policy - this is then applied iteratively.
+Called "AlphaLLM" and is trying to apply AlphaZero approach for LLMs.

 ## Relevance to survey topic (1-5)